How To Safely Store and Dispose of Paint

 If you have a larger amount of paint to dispose of, our favorite hack is kitty litter which helps dry your paint out faster.
 Stir in equal parts kitty litter into your paint can (or a larger, leakproof container if needed) until it starts to thicken.
 Then let it sit until it's fully dried out, usually about 24 hours.
 Once it's dry, you can throw the dried paint bits in the garbage.

-Remember, when getting rid of paint, never pour leftovers down the drain or onto the ground.
+Remember, when getting rid of paint, never pour leftovers down the drain or into the ground.

 Brighten up your inbox